Space-Hellas-SA/Enterprise-Scale/README.md

 ---

 Not all enterprises adopt Azure in the same way, so the Space-Enterprise-Scale architecture may vary between customers.
-Ultimately, the technical considerations and design recommendations of the Enterprise-Scale architecture may lead to different trade-offs based on the customer's scenario.
+Ultimately, the technical considerations and design recommendations of the Space-Enterprise-Scale architecture may lead to different trade-offs based on the customer's scenario.
 Some variation is expected, but if core recommendations are followed, the resulting target architecture will put the customer on a path to sustainable scale.

-The Space-Enterprise-Scale reference implementations in this repository are intended to support Enterprise-Scale Azure adoption and provides prescriptive guidance based on authoritative design for the Azure platform as a whole.
+The Space-Enterprise-Scale reference implementations in this repository are intended to support Space-Enterprise-Scale Azure adoption and provides prescriptive guidance based on authoritative design for the Azure platform as a whole.

 | Key customer landing zone requirement | Space-Enterprise-Scale reference implementations |
 |----------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|